-- Do not specify any output attributes in the Workflow Outputs tab
+3.11.
+Do not specify any output attributes in the Workflow Outputs tab.

-Cumulus will place outputs in the directory specified on the inputs tab, which in this example will write to the Files subsection of the Other Data section on the workspace Data page.
-Cumulus is not currently configured to write outputs to a Terra data table.
+Cumulus places outputs in the directory specified on the inputs tab, which in this example write to the Files subsection of the Other Data section on the workspace Data page.
+Currently, Cumulus isn't configured to write outputs to a Terra data table.

-You will be redirected to the Job History page.
-When the workflow successfully completes, you will see a green checkmark and the word “Succeeded”.
+You'll be redirected to the Job History page.
+When the workflow successfully completes, you'll see a green checkmark and the word “Succeeded”.

-- Go to the Data page and select Files in the Other Data section
+3.13.
+Go to the Data page and select Files in the Other Data section.

-- Select the “Cumulus” folder and then the “Liver” folder to see the outputs
+3.14.
+Select the “Cumulus” folder and then the “Liver folder to see the outputs.

 - Import a project matrix into your Cloud Environment